carnivalmobile/dabus/README.md

 # Dabus

-Dabus is a systemd dbus notification observer written in Go, bundled with a Hipchat notifier.
+Dabus is a systemd dbus notification observer written in Go, bundled with a Hipchat and Slack notifier.

-If your systemd services stop, start or restart, you can receive a Hipchat notification.
+If your systemd services stop, start or restart, you can receive a Hipchat or Slack notification.

 This is useful for monitoring services on CoreOS machines.